Companies that use Common Room

 These are primarily growth-stage B2B companies.
 My analysis shows most have 50-200 employees and have raised Series A through C funding.
 They're past the scrappy startup phase but still scaling aggressively.
 Many mention specific enterprise customers by name to establish credibility.
 The funding amounts cluster around $15-50M, suggesting they've proven product-market fit and are now focused on expansion.
 A handful are larger enterprises or post-Series C, but the sweet spot is clearly companies in that rapid growth phase.

-Based on an analysis of tech stacks from companies that use Common Room
+Source: Analysis of tech stacks from 334 companies that use Common Room

 Commonly Paired Technologies